 Mr. Hartline was a founder and since 1991 has been a Managing Partner of Brown McCarroll, L.L.P., a law firm with offices in Houston, Austin, Dallas and Longview, Texas.
 He specializes in tax, corporate and mergers and acquisitions law.
-Mr. Hartline is a member of the board of directors of two Texas-based private companies, Cordua Restaurants and 1776, Inc. Cordua operates restaurants erving Latin American and South American fare and offers catering services with a variety of themes and price points.
+Mr. Hartline is a member of the board of directors of two Texas-based private companies, Cordua Restaurants and 1776, Inc. Cordua operates restaurants serving Latin American and South American fare and offers catering services with a variety of themes and price points.
 1776, Inc. operates family eating establishments offering breakfast, lunch and dinner and catering services.
-Mr. Hartline has served as a board member and as chairman of the board of the Houston Law Review since 1973 and 2001 respectively.
+Mr. Hartline has been the chairman of the board of the Houston Law Review since 2001 and has been a board member for the past 20 years.
 He also serves as a judge for the Police Civil Service Commission of the City of Houston.